Theories of imperialism: Hilferding

-Rudolf Hilferding's Finance Capital, published in 1910, is considered the first of the "classical" Marxist theories of imperialism which would be codified and popularized by Nikolai Bukharin and Lenin.
-Hilferding began his analysis of imperialism with a very thorough treatment of monetary economics and an analysis of the rise of joint stock companies.
-The rise of joint stock companies, as well as banking monopolies, led to unprecedented concentrations of capital.
+Rudolf Hilferding's Finance Capital, published in 1910, ranks as the first of the "classical" Marxist theories of imperialism; it would be codified and popularized by Nikolai Bukharin and by Lenin.
+Hilferding began his analysis of imperialism with a very thorough treatment of monetary economics and an analysis of the rise of joint-stock companies.
+The rise of joint-stock companies, as well as banking monopolies, led to unprecedented concentrations of capital.
 As monopolies took direct control of buying and selling, opportunities for investment in commerce declined.
 This had the effect of essentially forcing banking monopolies to invest directly in production, as Hilferding writes:

-Hilferding's finance capital is best understood as a fraction of capital in which the functions of financial capital and industrial capital are united.
+Hilferding's "finance capital" is best understood as a fraction of capital in which the functions of financial capital and industrial capital are united.
 The era of finance capital would be one marked by large companies which are able to raise money from a wide range of sources.
 These finance-capital-heavy companies would then seek to expand into a large area of operations in order to make the most efficient use of natural resources and, having monopolised that area, erect tariffs on exported goods in order to exploit their monopoly position.
-This process is summarized by Hilferding as follows:
+Hilferding summarizes this process as follows:

-To Hilferding, monopolies exploited all consumers within their protected areas, not just colonial subjects, however he did believe that "[v]iolent methods are of the essence of colonial policy, without which it would lose its capitalist rationale."
+To Hilferding, monopolies exploited all consumers within their protected areas, not just colonial subjects, however he did believe that "[v]iolent methods are of the essence of colonial policy, without which it would lose its capitalist rationale".
 Thus like Hobson, Hilferding believed that imperialism benefits only a minority of the bourgeoisie.